Lewis-Cyber-Defense/pilots-handbook/miscellaneous/getting-a-job.md

 I started applying for security jobs back in late December 2023 to early January 2024, and concluded my job hunt at the beginning of March.
 I was primarily looking for offsec roles, but was open to doing more defensive stuff like SOC work or AppSec if I was really desperate.

 I cast a bit of a wide net, but at the same time, I definitely skipped a lot of jobs that were in fintech/finance, military, etc. out of principle- I just didn't feel comfortable working directly for those institutions.
 Honestly though, I think prioritizing stability over how "ethical" the company might be the play, but that's entirely a personal decision.

+All this said, **I definitely got lucky**, it's very hard to convince a company to let you handle security things when you haven't even worked as a system administrator or in IT.
+I definitely have a skill set that works, but the biggest challenge is really just getting in the door.

 ## The Job Hunt
 As someone who has a decent amount of technical ability, I had a very simple game plan: